-Leaning on God simply means to rely on.
+Leaning on God simply means relying on.
 To find support -to let Him be your strength-, to rest in His power and let Him carry you on the hard days.

 How Do You Lean On God?

 Leaning on God is simply put the act of relying on God.
 It’s not running ahead without seeking His wisdom.
 It’s bringing every need, every joy, every little thing and laying them at His feet.
-It’s inviting Him into every aspect of our lives.
-To lean on God requires you to trust God and let Him redeem your past.
+The good things and the bad things and surrendering them to the will of God.

-- Remind yourself of God’s promises.
+Remind yourself of God’s promises.

 Your mind is where some of the biggest battles you’ll ever fight are waged.
 What are you believing?
 What are you allowing to speak into your life?

 What Does The Bible Say About Leaning On God?